getbraincloud/braincloud-csharp/README.md

 ## How do I keep the brainCloud SDK updating?
 In your project's update loop, you're going to want to update brainCloud client so it can check for responses.

-If you're using Unity and added the brainCloud Wrapper as a gameobject, Unity will auto update the wrapper.
+If you're using Unity and added the brainCloud Wrapper as a GameObject, Unity will auto update the wrapper.

-Ensure you set the gameobject as DontDestroyOnLoad so it won't be deleted when switching scenes.
+Ensure you set the GameObject as DontDestroyOnLoad so it won't be deleted when switching scenes.

 ```csharp
 DontDestroyOnLoad(go);